Naresh-coder57/datum-solutions/README.md

 # datum-solutions

 **#About the project**
-An exercise of  RESTful app using SpringBoot.
+•	An exercise of  RESTful app using SpringBoot.
-This simple server acts a student-Service - it will return details of a student details.
+•	This simple server acts a student-Service - it will return details of a student details.
-Requirements

   The fully fledged server uses the following:

-SpringBoot 2.7.0
+•	SpringBoot 2.7.0
-Dependencies
+•	Dependencies
-There are a number of third-party dependencies used in the project.
+•	There are a number of third-party dependencies used in the project.
-Browse the Maven pom.xml file for details of libraries and versions used.
+•	Browse the Maven pom.xml file for details of libraries and versions used.
-Building the project
+•	Building the project

 You will need:

 Java JDK 8 or higher